multitudes/multitudes/README.md

 ### Hi there 👋

-> As the astronaut John Young said, “the greatest enemy of progress is the illusion of knowledge”.
+> “The greatest enemy of progress is the illusion of knowledge”. /nAstronaut John Young

 We never should stop learning, even when we get 92 years old!

 My name is Laurent and I am a Junior iOS Developer based in Berlin.👨🏻‍💻